tjd1234/cmpt383summer2022/docs/languages/ruby/strings.md

 The special `">` prompt comes from *irb* (the Ruby interpreter), and indicates a multi-line string is being entered.

-Ruby also supports **heredocs** for larger strings, and alternate literal notations `%Q(...)` and `%q(...)`.
-We won't go into detail about those features here, but you can find out about the on the web.
+Ruby also supports **heredocs** for larger strings, and the alternate literal notations `%Q(...)` and `%q(...)`.
+We won't go into detail about those features here, but you can find out more about them on the web.

 ## Accessing String Characters